Notify me

 The Biggest Revolution in the Western Art Tradition?

-While the many commonly-known revolutions in the Western Art Tradition are clearly significant, it seems to me that the change from more than a thousand years of fundamental focus on a type of symbolization, to going beyond that whole conceptual system, is an even bigger revolution.
+While the many commonly-known revolutions in the Western Art Tradition are clearly significant, it seems to me that the change from more than a thousand years of fundamental focus on a specific type of symbolization, to going beyond that whole conceptual system, is an even bigger revolution.

 What do you think?

-And . . . our launch watch (bottom right, in the above images) can be seen as being even more part of this revolution, being probably the first ever watch based on a 3D fractal . . .
+And . . . our launch watch (bottom right, in the above images) can be seen as being even more obviously part of this revolution, being probably the first ever watch based on a 3D fractal . . .

 Don’t miss our launch!